We Hate to Waste logo

 One of these days the closet down the hall that’s now marked ‘Compactor and Recycling’ will be labeled ‘Sharing Closet’.
 The trash chute will be boarded up.
 The closet will be freshly painted, smelling like new.
 In that closet will be a Miele vacuum cleaner, an iron and ironing board, a 30 cup coffeemaker, a deck of cards, an espresso maker, and a toolkit.
 Residents will be free to borrow stuff as they choose, putting it back in a timely manner for others to use.
 The building — or Home Depot — will be responsible for maintaining the stuff.
 And everyone will say ‘Why didn’t we think of this sooner?

-This is a whitepaper prepared by Jacquie Ottman, founder, WeHateToWaste.com.
-It is based upon a talk originally presented to the 350 Dot Org NYC, June 27, 2018
+This is excerpted from a talk presented by Jacquie Ottman, founder, WeHateToWaste.com to the 350 Dot Org NYC, June 27, 2018

 View the Video: https://www.youtube.com/watch?v=yTqQzYiRMPs&t=47s